What Cycling Really, Really Far Taught Us About Our Type 1 Diabetes

 Gummy bears are probably the only low snack that won’t melt in the summer heat.

 You never know where you’ll find your next supply of medications.
-Like, I don’t know, maybe in a roadside drug trade with a T1D cyclist you meet in the middle of nowhere.
+Like, I don’t know, maybe in a roadside drug trade with a cyclist with type 1 diabetes (T1D) you meet in the middle of nowhere.

 Next month, Erik and I are heading to Alaska where we’ll be riding 1,000 miles.